iamsuryasonar/markdown_blog_app/public/posts/javascript_interview_prep/javascript_interview_prep.md

 ```
 JavaScript knows what the primitive value of my number-like object is because it looks for and executes the valueOf method.
 As long as you have this method in your object

-### Q. localstorage, session storage, cookie and index db?

-* localStorage:
-    * Stores data with no expiration date.
-    * The data persists even when the browser is closed and reopened.
-    * Accessed via the localStorage object in the browser.
-* sessionStorage:
-    * Stores data for a single session, meaning the data is lost when the tab or window is closed.
-    * Accessed via the sessionStorage object in the browser.
-    * Useful for storing temporary data that should be cleared when the session ends.
-* Cookies:
-    * Small pieces of data stored in the browser.
-    * Typically used for session management, user personalization, and tracking.
-    * Can be set to expire after a specific period or when the browser is closed.
-* IndexedDB:
-    * A low-level API for client-side storage of significant amounts of structured data.
-    * Provides a more powerful and flexible way to store data than localStorage or cookies.
-    * Ideal for applications that require complex data querying and indexing.

-Each of these storage mechanisms has its strengths and limitations, and the choice of which one to use depends on the specific requirements of the application.
-It's important to consider factors such as data size, data persistence, data structure, and security when selecting the appropriate storage solution for your web application.

 # Resources